Is your credit score holding you back? Have you ever wondered why it’s lower than you think it should be?

 Mistake #2: Maxing out credit cards

 For your credit cards to actually help you build a better credit score, you need to keep your card balances below 20 percent of your credit limit.
-So maxing out your cards, even if you pay the minimum balance each month and pay on time, you are dinging your credit score by having too much debt outstanding.
+So maxing out your cards, even if you pay the minimum balance each month and pay on time, you are damaging your credit score by having too much debt outstanding.

 Mistake #3: Not using credit

 If you’ve sworn off using credit because of past trouble keeping it under control, you might be doing yourself a disservice.
-By not using credit and not having a credit history, your score will actually go down, because to banks and lenders, you are a risk when there’s no recent history of responsible credit use.
+By not using credit and not having a credit history, your score will actually go down, because to banks and lenders, you are a risk if there’s no recent history of responsible credit use.
 So plan ahead, and if you plan to use credit in the future—to buy a home, for example—start building some credit by having a credit card account, even if you just charge one purchase and pay it off each month.

 Mistake #4: Paying late

-We’re all guilty of inadvertently missing a bill payment, but what you might not know is that if the creditor reports that late payment to the credit bureaus, it will be on your credit report and ding your credit score for years to come.
+We’re all guilty of inadvertently missing a bill payment, but what you might not know is that if the creditor reports that late payment to the credit bureaus, it will be on your credit report and damage your credit score for years to come.
 So do whatever is necessary to pay all of your bills on time and in full.
 If you do miss a payment, call the creditor as soon as possible and make arrangements to get the payment to them right away.
 Be sure to ask what their credit reporting policy is and to withhold reporting your late payment.
 They might refuse, but it doesn’t hurt to ask.

 Mistake #5: Co-signing for family or friends